Rayner Unwin: Allen and Unwin

-In 1951, Unwin began working for his father's firm George Allen & Unwin, with a starting salary of £35 per week.
-George Allen & Unwin published The Hobbit in September 1937.
-Rayner Unwin entered publishing himself around 1951, and was offered the manuscript for The Lord of the Rings.
-He thought it ought to be published as well, and writing to his father with the figures, he said he thought they might lose a thousand pounds.
+Rayner Unwin entered publishing in 1951, working for his father's firm George Allen & Unwin, with a starting salary of £35 per week.
+He was offered the manuscript for The Lord of the Rings and thought that it ought to be published.
+Writing to his father with the figures, he said he thought they might lose a thousand pounds.
 Sir Stanley wrote back, saying "If you think this to be a work of genius, then you may lose a thousand pounds."

 Unwin was also responsible for the first UK publication of the Roald Dahl children's books James and the Giant Peach and Charlie and the Chocolate Factory.
 Dahl had been struggling to find a publisher for these titles in the UK, but caught the attention of Unwin after Unwin's daughter Camilla became captivated by a copy of James and the Giant Peach that her schoolfriend Tessa Dahl (Roald's daughter) had given her.

 When Sir Stanley died in 1968, Unwin became the new chairman of the firm.
 His father had been preparing him for the role during his time at the firm; Rayner's older brother David had decided to pursue a career as a children's author instead.
 David Unwin later wrote in his memoirs: "I have always felt guilty at my defection, for by taking my place Rayner sacrificed his own promising career as an author".

 Initially, the firm enjoyed success under the chairmanship of Unwin.
 However, during the 1980s, the firm's comparatively small turnover of £8 million became a cause for concern.
 In 1986, George Allen & Unwin was merged with Bell and Hyman to form Unwin Hyman, with Unwin acting as chairman.
 In 1989, the new firm faced serious difficulties when managing director Robin Hyman became seriously ill at a time when the company's profits were declining rapidly.
 The company was acquired by HarperCollins in 1990, a decision to which Unwin was opposed.
 Before the contract was signed, Unwin resigned as a protest, and he remarked to his friends: "I feel I've betrayed my father."